 A study done by the US Department of Energy evaluated the cost to operate equipment based on which maintenance strategy you followed.

-This study focuses specifically on a 20-to reciprocating rooftop air conditioner with a 14-year expected life.
+This study focuses on a 20-to reciprocating rooftop air conditioner with a 14-year expected life.

-Boma later goes on to say that because the “system” associated with Curve 2 was well maintained, at year 14, the failed compressor can be replaced, leading to an extension of the overall system by another 7 years.
+Boma goes on to say that the failure of the well maintained unit was caused by a compressor issue.
+The compressor was able to be replaced, which leads to an extension of the overall system by another 7 years.

 THE NUMBERS ON ENERGY EFFICIENCY

-Another key study was done by the U.S. Department of Energy Operations and Maintenance (O&M).
-This study was released as a Best Practices Guide to help all federal building managers make sound, cost-effective decisions.
-One of the key conclusions from the study was that energy savings can amount to as much as 18% when proper preventative maintenance strategies are put in place.
+The U.S. Department of Energy Operations and Maintenance (O&M) released a study to help federal building managers make cost-effective mechanical equipment decisions.
+One of the key conclusions from the study was that energy savings can amount to as much as 18% when preventative maintenance is performed.

-When optimal efficiency is achieved, your company will benefit from an increase in fuel and energy savings.
-This means more money in your pocket while your aged equipment keeps running like the day it was installed.
+When your equipment reaches optimal efficiency, your company will benefit from an increase in fuel and energy savings.
+This means more money in your pocket while your aged equipment runs like new.

-Talk to us about our preventative and predictive maintenance agreements so you aren’t reacting to equipment failures, but instead preventing them!
-We hope this article will help you make the financial case for maintenance.
+Talk to us about our preventative and predictive maintenance agreements and stop reacting to equipment failures.
+We hope this article will help you make the financial case for maintenance at your facility.